 The history of Black Friday: how did it start?

-It’s Black Friday 2019.
+Imagine it’s Black Friday.
 You go to work and sleepily open your inbox like any normal day.
 But instead of getting cracking with your next project you open a new tab for each of your favourite retailers and get stuck into the Black Friday madness.
 While the internal excitement reaches full capacity with every epic deal you bag, none of your colleagues would suspect a thing.

 But Black Friday wasn’t always this docile.
 In fact, it was only a couple of years ago that eager shoppers would wake up at the crack of dawn and make their way to the nearest shopping centre.
 They’d wait in line in the freezing cold ready to clamber over each other for that discounted Blaupunkt television.
 All seems a bit stressful, right?

 Where did the term ‘Black Friday’ come from?

 Looking further back in time, there are differing stories as to how the shopping phenomenon actually began.
 One popular explanation states that the name Black Friday refers to the chaotic traffic and crowds in Philadelphia after Thanksgiving in the 60s.

 Fast forward twenty years to the 80s, and the term became more widespread but had taken on a completely different meaning.
 People began to believe that the ‘black’ referred to the day that retailers made enough profit to take them out of the red and into the black in their accounts.

 Synonymous with the start of department store Christmas festivities and parades in the United States, it's fair to say that Black Friday in the US is still huge, with plenty of deals at top US brands.
 But it wasn’t until 2013 that the term made its way overseas to the U.K. Despite attempts from American-based Amazon and the like, it wasn’t until Asda (owned by American giant Walmart) introduced their ‘Walmart’s Black Friday by Asda’ campaign that it stuck...kind of.